 utilizing the "black box".

-Putting pod filter systems on the stock carbs has had great social advertising, but if there was truly an advantage with them, we
+Pod systems have had great social advertising, but if there was an advantage with them, we would simply make one ourselves.
+We have

 Another question we are often asked is, "I've installed a pod filter